Painted parakeet

+Perruche à gorge tachetée, de Cayenne.
+A hand-coloured engraving by François-Nicolas Martinet which Philipp Statius Müller probably used for his short description.

 The painted parakeet (Pyrrhura picta), known as the painted conure in aviculture, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
-It is found in Brazil, Colombia, French Guiana, Guyana, Panama, Suriname, and Venezuela.
+It is found in northeastern South America.

-Taxonomy and systematics
+Taxonomy

-The painted parakeet's taxonomy is unsettled.
-The International Ornithological Committee (IOC) assigns it these four subspecies: